lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

 - S3 Sleep Mode

-	On Linux, you need to put it to sleep twice (IDK the reason why).

-	Works fine on iGPU side on Windows, but not on dGPU side.
+  	On Linux, it works, but see below.

+  	On Windows the dGPU side fails to display after suspend.

   	I didn't see any problem on OpenBSD, it works fine on both GPUs.
+(Missing wake sources?)

+	I think the reason is missing/incorrect ACPI configuration, or even missing Super I/O configuration.

+	Normally, when we press the keyboard, it should wake up from sleep mode; but here, as soon as we enter sleep mode, it suddenly detects an event?? and wakes us up from sleep.

+ 	For now, we can solve this by disabling the EHC2 side on Linux (`/proc/acpi/wakeup`), and by disabling the wake-up feature of the USB root device on Windows.

 # Preparing